junxit/us-congress-bills-117/bill.md

   - **(2)** *References* Any reference to the Program Fraud Civil Remedies Act of 1986 in any provision of law, regulation, map, document, record, or other paper of the United States shall be deemed a reference to the Administrative False Claims Act.
 - **(b)** *Reverse false claims* Chapter 38 of title 31, United States Code, is amended—
   - **(1)** in section 3801(a)(3), by amending subparagraph (C) to read as follows:
-    > - **(C)** made to an authority which has the effect of concealing or improperly avoiding or decreasing an obligation to pay or transmit property, services, or money to the authority.
+    > - **(C)** made to an authority which has the effect of concealing or improperly avoiding or decreasing an obligation to pay or transmit property, services, or money to the authority,.

   - **(2)** in section 3802(a)(3)—
     - **(A)** by striking “An assessment” and inserting “(A) Except as provided in subparagraph (B), an assessment”; and